wesamhamad/IBM_Watson_Assistant/README.md

 By using Watson Assistant, we will give customers the answers they need quickly, easily and across any channel.

 ## What is IBM Watson Assistant ?
- IBM Watson® Assistant is a question-and-answer system that provides a dialog with fast, consistent and accurate answers to interaction between the conversation system and usersacross any messaging platform, application, device or channel.
+ IBM Watson® Assistant is a question-and-answer system that provides a dialog with fast, consistent and accurate answers to interaction between the conversation system and users across any messaging platform, application, device or channel.
 Using artificial intelligence and natural language processing, Watson Assistant learns from customer conversations  .
 This style of interaction is commonly called a chatbot.

 ## What is a chatbot?
 A chatbot is a support system for your customer service.
 Using artificial intelligence and natural language processing, your chatbot can simulate conversation with a user through messaging applications, websites, mobile apps and more, giving them accurate and relevant information.
 By powering your chatbot with Watson Assistant, you can avoid the difficulties associated with traditional bots and build a tool that will improve your customer support.